alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: *List is a monad (Part 1)* and *Monads in C# (Part 2): Result*

 This article builds on the previous two.
-TL;DR: useful programs need effects so their results can be observed. `IO<T>` does not remove those effects; it keeps effectful computations composable while leaving control over execution strategy at the boundary, where that strategy can change the outcome in a way pure functions do not.

-In those articles, the functions passed to `Map` and `FlatMap` were mostly pure functions.
+In those articles, the functions passed to `Map` and `FlatMap` were mostly pure.
 A pure function depends only on its explicit inputs: given the same arguments, it produces the same result regardless of external state or call history.

+This article is about what changes when the act of running an operation becomes part of the outcome.
+Programs need effects so results can be observed. `IO<T>` does not remove those effects; it keeps them composable while leaving control over execution strategy at the boundary.

 ```csharp
 public static int Add(int x, int y)